fynerain/ScapeNet/README.md

 - Packet class definitions must be the same in both the client and server.
 - Packets classes are defined in fairly similar and strict ways no matter the desired implementation.
+- Some Lidgren knowledge is still required for certain things.
+It's especially needed for custom server and client implementations.